Meade Esposito: Politics

 Politicians traded favors and gifts with Esposito for political influence and positions, a process that greatly accelerated after he became New York City's preeminent political boss in 1978.
 By 1983, investigations into his increasingly conspicuous activities were growing.
-Despite claiming he would never retire, Esposito left his position as leader of the Kings County Democratic Committee in January 1984, unexpectedly leaving the position to incumbent Brooklyn Borough President Howard Golden amid internal conflict with former protege "Fat Tony" Genovesi.
+Despite claiming he would never retire, Esposito left his position as leader of the Kings County Democratic Committee in January 1984, unexpectedly leaving the position to incumbent Brooklyn Borough President Howard Golden amid internal conflict with former protege Anthony Genovesi.

 Nevertheless, Esposito continued to retain significant surreptitious influence in New York City politics after his retirement.
 In the fall of 1985, during an FBI investigation into the Genovese crime family, Esposito was heard speaking with lifelong friend Federico "Fritzy" Giovanelli, a caporegime in the organization.
 This led to a direct wiretap of Esposito's phone.

 Later in 1985, Esposito was recorded speaking with Mario Biaggi, claiming to have "made" 42 judges in Brooklyn.
 Biaggi was charged in 1987 with taking an unlawful gratuity, having accepted a free $3,200 vacation in Florida from Esposito.
-Prosecutors said it was in exchange for using his influence to help a ship-repair company that was a major client of Esposito's insurance agency.
+Prosecutors said it was in exchange for using his influence to help a ship-repair company that was a major client of Serres, Visone, & Rice.
 The defense said it was given out of friendship, and no favors were done in return.
 While Biaggi was acquitted of both bribery and conspiracy, he was convicted of accepting an illegal gratuity and obstruction of justice, sentenced to two-and-a-half years in prison, and fined $500,000.
 Esposito received a suspended sentence.
 Esposito was put on probation, sentenced to community service and fined $500,000.

 In 1989, Esposito faced additional charges of bribery and tax fraud; however a federal judge determined Esposito was too sick and elderly to maintain a proper defense.

 Personal life

 Esposito was known for his "blunt, warm and earthy" nature.
 He frequently smoked cigars and kept a baseball bat under his desk to symbolically enforce power.
 Donald Trump, whose family's real estate business frequently interlocked with elements of the Brooklyn Democratic machine, respected Esposito and his management style.
 Esposito had a daughter, Phyllis.

-Before relocating to the North Shore of Nassau County in his final years, Esposito resided at 2600 National Drive in Mill Basin.
+At the height of his power, Esposito primarily resided at 2600 National Drive, a waterfront property in Mill Basin.
+He also maintained a residence in Quogue, New York.
+In 1987, he moved his principal residence to Manhasset, New York.

-While serving as county leader, Esposito frequently held important meetings in the basement of his mother's Canarsie house to evade potential wiretaps at his Downtown Brooklyn office and Mill Basin home.
+While serving as county leader, Esposito eschewed written memoranda and held important meetings in the basement of his mother's Canarsie house to evade potential wiretaps at his Downtown Brooklyn office and Mill Basin home.
 The elder Esposito usually prepared homemade meatballs for her guests.